-It was fascinating to see how many issues has to be taken into consideration in the development of The Sims™.
+It was fascinating to see how many issues have to be taken into consideration in the development of The Sims™.
 Lyndsay Pearson spoke about the gory details of political and cultural correctness and the issues she’s encountered when it comes to ensuring an inclusive game which respects all cultures, genders, races, religions… and so on.
-It’s great to see how she’s responded to those who have had complaints about something that’s offensive, or to those who have had a suggestion which might make the game more appealing to certain minorities.
+It’s great to see how she’s responded to those who have had complaints about something offensive, or to those who have had a suggestion which might make the game more appealing to certain minorities.
 Same-sex marriage?
 Skull censorship for Chinese markets?
-Carefully positioned and diverse group of Sims on the game cover?
+A carefully positioned and diverse group of Sims on the game cover?
 They’ve listened, and have got it covered.
 I found it interesting when she mentioned that their ‘Day of the Dead’ collection, however, sparked a few negative comments at one point, suggesting misrepresented cultural appropriation.
 By consensus, it was agreed that it would be overlooked.
-I suppose it’s quite the feat please everyone these days, right?
+I suppose it’s quite the feat to please everyone these days, right?

 This experience was part of the Student to Stemette programme run in partnership with Deutsche Bank’s Born to Be citizenship programme.
 More details about the programme are available on the Student to Stemette website.
 Next year’s conference will be happening in Orlando, Florida, and we will be taking five more young women, selected from this year’s mentoring cohorts.